You are here

 The nature of the program is that of a rigorous art school.
 Attendance is mandatory in each studio.
 Students are expected to engage in individual and group critiques.

 The program is ideal for students:

-- looking to spend the summer immersed in their creative passion
+Looking to spend the summer immersed in their creative passion

 "The minute the class started until the end you are working rigorously…I didn’t want the days to end.
 I couldn’t wake up early enough for class."

-- Past Summer Studios Partcipant
+- Past Summer Studios Participant

-Students who are accepted and successfully complete the program receive three college credits from MassArt, which can be used towards MassArt studio elective credits if the student enrolls at MassArt in the future.
+Pre-College Summer Studios offers the option of taking the program for credit.
+Students interested in this option apply by submitting a portfolio.
+Students who are accepted and successfully complete the program receive three college credits from MassArt.
+Credits can be used toward MassArt studio elective credits if the student enrolls at MassArt in the future.
 Credits may also be accepted at a student’s high school at the discretion of the school.